MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

     ![Add a new account mapping](./images/account-mapping.png)

 2. In **Name the Account mapping**, enter a friendly name for the mapping file.
 3. In **Specify your CRM source**, select the CRM source for your accounts and contacts.
 4. In **Provide the accounts file** and **Provide the contacts**, select **Choose File**, and then select the .csv files for accounts and contacts, which must be in the required format as described in [Required CRM file formats](#required-crm-file-formats).

 ### Required CRM file formats

 The following are examples of what the .csv file formats for accounts and contacts must include.

+>[!Important]
+>The column names must be unique, are case-sensitive, and must match exactly to the contact and account names in the .csv files.
+If the file has a "FirstContactDate" column for both Accounts and Contacts, the file processing will fail because of the duplicate columns.

 #### Dynamics accounts